Pretty Good Phone Privacy: Background

 \section{Background}

 Here we provide a brief overview of the cellular architecture and describe the inherent privacy challenges.
-For simplicity we focus on 4G LTE, though the fundamental challenges exist in 5G (discussed in~\cref{sec:5g}) as well as legacy standards.
+For simplicity we focus on 5G, though the fundamental challenges also exist in legacy standards.